AliceO2Group/AliceO2/Framework/Core/README.md

 ## DataAllocator API

 In order to prevent algorithms to create data they do are not supposed to create, a special `DataAllocator` object is passed to the process callback, so that only messages for declared outputs can be created.
-The `DataAllocator` provides methods  to create and adopt  data in a number  of formats.
-Currently supported formats are:
+A `DataAllocator` can create Framework owned resources via the `make<T>` method.
+In case you ask the framework to create a collection of objects, the result will be a `gsl::span` wrapper around the collection.
+A `DataAllocator` can adopt externally created resources via the `adopt` method.
+A `DataAllocator` can create a copy of an externally owned resource via the `serializeSnapshot` method.

+Currently supported data types are:

 - Vanilla `char *` buffers with associated size.
 This is the actual contents of the FairMQ message.
 - POD types.
 These get directly mapped on the message exchanged by FairMQ and are therefore "zerocopy" for what the DataProcessingLayer is concerned.
-- POD collections, as defined in `Framework/Collection.h`
+- POD collections, which are exposed to the user as `gsl::span`.
 - TObject derived classes.
 These are actually serialised via a TMessage and therefore are only suitable for the cases in which the cost of such a serialization is not an issue.

 The DataChunk object resembles a `iovec`: